Solar Victoria Leadership Team

 Solar Victoria has a well credentialed senior leadership team, with significant experience across the energy, sustainability and communications sectors.

-Our leadership team has a clear vision for delivery of the program, with the goal of saving Victorian households thousands of dollars and helping to provide a cleaner, better future for all Victorians.
+Our leadership team has a clear vision for delivery of the program, with the goal of saving Victorian households thousands of dollars and helping to provide a cleaner, renewable future.

 Solar Victoria's leaders strive to build a positive organisational culture built on strong leadership, diversity, collaboration, innovation and investment in our people.

-Solar Victoria aligns with to DELWP’s chosen values of
+Solar Victoria aligns with to DEECA's chosen values of

 - wellbeing and safety

 CEO, Solar Victoria